VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

     + **@Consumption.valuehelpDefinition** must be used to enable the F4 help to its respective field.
     + For your refernce, please refer to the [Consumption-view](https://github.com/VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/blob/main/src/zro_c_connection.ddls.asddls) where I have enables the F4 functinality to one of the selection field in the elementary list.
   * As a pre-requisite for the F4 to work on the field:
-    + Don't forget to expose the
+    + Don't forget to expose your CDS View, which you use it as a referece entity in the **@Consumption.valuehelpDefinition**

 💥<ins>**Application Outcome**</ins>💥:
 - [Application Walk Through: Navigating from List Page to Object Page](https://github.com/user-attachments/assets/6c97b041-da62-46dc-8b6c-3bd8aa84fd6f)